Bahadorrj/Dictionary-App/README.md

 ## Limitations

 - The app does not allow users to edit existing words or re-fetch their packets.
-- Backup and versioning for the `words.json` file are not supported.
+- Backup and versioning are not supported.

 ---

 ## Future Enhancements

 Potential future improvements may include:
+- Unify theme resources amongst dictionary and anki app.
 - Support for editing word definitions and parts of speech.
 - Backup and version control for the `words.json` file.